ecmCode/portfolio2/README.md

 Dependencies I will use in this project:

-    react-router-dom for routing though pages a
+    - react-router-dom for routing
-    react-bootstrap for styling
+    - react-bootstrap for styling
-    date-fns for time formats
+    - date-fns for time formats
-    fontawesome for icons
+    - fontawesome for icons